This article has links to products and services we love, which we may make commission from.

 4. Camping in the USA

-My first trip to the USA was a three-week (mostly) camping trip starting in San Francisco, driving down south then up to New York through Pennsylvania.
+My first trip to the USA was a three-week (mostly) camping trip starting in San Francisco, driving south, then up to New York through Pennsylvania.

 Campsites are well organised, staff are super friendly and the states that need to be are ‘bear aware’.
 Their facilities reflect this.

-You can’t beat the black skies with magical stars at Big Bend National Park.
+You can’t beat Big Bend National Park’s black skies with magical stars.

 You May Also Like Our Road Trip Guides